Meteoroid impact triggers bright flash on the moon

 By Irene Klotz

-CAPE CANAVERAL, Florida An automated telescope monitoring the moon has captured images of an 88-pound (40 kg) rock slamming into the lunar surface, creating a bright flash of light, NASA scientists said on Friday.
+CAPE CANAVERAL, Fla., May 17 An automated telescope monitoring the moon has captured images of an 88-pound (40 kg) rock slamming into the lunar surface, creating a bright flash of light, NASA scientists said on Friday.

 The explosion on March 17 was the biggest seen since NASA began watching the moon for meteoroid impacts about eight years ago.
 So far, more than 300 strikes have been recorded.